 “While the Internet has the power to bring people together, it also has the power to divide us up into tribes and subcultures,” Robert Stacy McCain wrote for The American Spectator on May 15.

-“The 21st-century media environment creates echo chambers that give rise to a cult mentality,” McCain noted, and “the emergence of online social media in the 21st century has made this kind of cult thinking easier.”
+“The 21st-century media environment creates echo chambers that give rise to a cult mentality,” McCain noted, and “the emergence of online social media websites in the 21st century has made this kind of cult thinking easier.”

 McCain cited CNN and its blanket coverage of alleged Trump-Russia “collusion” and the recent controversy over YouTube star James Charles.